-We work very hard to make the best quality garments, but also understand that sometimes things don't turn out like you expect.
-If for any reason upon receiving your order, it is not what you expected and/or you do not consider it money well spent, simply return the product(s) in their original condition / timely manner for a full exchagne /discount.
+We work very hard to make the best quality garments, but also understand that sometimes things don't turn out as you expect.
+If for any reason upon receiving your order, it is not what you expected and/or you do not consider it money well spent, simply return the product(s) in their original condition / timely manner for a full exchange/discount.

-HISTORY OF BOARD SHORTS
+HISTORY OF BOARDSHORTS

 Background HistoryRiding waves has been around, in one form or another, for as long as people.
-It is believed, Pre-Inca civilizations practiced surfing, but since they used a stick or paddle there is contention that it would be more similar to what we know today as stand up paddle boarding.
-The earliest known description of surfing was from the journal of British naturalist Joseph Banks aboard the HMS Endeavour during James Cooks third voyage through the islands of Tahiti, he described several local men as entertaining themselves by repeatedly riding the waves in a canoe.
-It is believed that the islands of Western Polynesia practiced what would have most likely resembled todays surfing.
+It is believed, Pre-Inca civilizations practiced surfing, but since they used a stick or paddle there is the contention that it would be more similar to what we know today as stand up paddleboarding.
+The earliest known description of surfing was from the journal of British naturalist Joseph Banks aboard the HMS Endeavour during James Cook's third voyage through the islands of Tahiti, he described several local men as entertaining themselves by repeatedly riding the waves in a canoe.
+It is believed that the islands of Western Polynesia practiced what would have most likely resembled today's surfing.
 Where we first really learn anything about surfing is Hawaii.
-They called it “wave sliding” and did not consider it merely a recreational activity, instead it was integrated into their culture.
-The ability to surf well determined social structure.
+They called it “wave sliding” and did not consider it merely a recreational activity, instead, it was integrated into their culture - the ability to surf well determined social structure.
 The best beaches and best boards (a massive 12 feet) were carved from the trunks of Koa trees, these trees were restricted and only to be used for surfboards by the upper ruling class.

 One of Dale Velzy’s young shapers would go on to become one of the most iconic big wave surfers ever.
 Greg Knoll, known as “Da Bull” because of his large frame and that he would fearlessly charge down the front of giant waves, waves that very few others would be willing to ride.
-His famous black and white jailhouse board shorts were an early instance of Individuality in surf style clothing.
+His famous black and white jailhouse board shorts were an early instance of individuality in surf style clothing.
 The story according to him goes that, there was someone who had a similar surf style and the other guy kept getting credited by photographers for surfing giant waves that were actually ridden by Greg Knoll.
-So while in Hawaii, he went to the tailor shop of Minru Nii and had a distinctive pair of board shorts made, so that he wouldn’t be mistaken for other surfers.
+So while in Hawaii, he went to the tailor shop of Minoru Nii and had a distinctive pair of board shorts made, so that he wouldn’t be mistaken for other surfers.

 In those days, an industry hadn’t even started yet.
 What surfers wore arose more organically.
 Surfing’s widespread popularity was still about a decade off, but it was those early adopters and the personalities behind them that set the tone for future brands.

 In 1959, the release of the movie “Gidget” boosted surfing's popularity and what was once a small underground culture quickly exploded into a national fad.
-The movie's stylists, who knew nothing about surfing, dressed the actors in bright colors that looked good on camera and while it captured the reckless attitude, it did not reflect the actual muted pragmatism that had guided surf wear up until then.
-But the movie communicated a certain kind of lifestyle, a free-spirited, counter culture cool, which very much caught on with the masses.
+The movie's stylists, who knew nothing about surfing, dressed the actors in bright colors that looked good on camera and while it captured the reckless attitude, it did not reflect the actually muted pragmatism that had guided surf wear up until then.
+But the movie communicated a certain kind of lifestyle, a free-spirited, counter-culture cool, which very much caught on with the masses.
 It spawned many other movies (Endless Summer) and music (Beach Boys) and the trend of surfing literally exploded overnight.
 What was once a small, localized, carefree cottage industry, found itself being monetized by new brands and quickly grew into a much larger sanitized story.

-Throughout the 60’s and 70’s many new surf brands entered the market: Jams, Gotcha, Maui & Sons, OP, Lightning Bolt, Rip Curl, Quicksilver, Billabong.
+Throughout the ’60s and 70’s many new surf, brands entered the market: Jams, Gotcha, Maui & Sons, OP, Lightning Bolt, Rip Curl, Quicksilver, Billabong.

-Gotcha (Laguna Beach 1978) used aggressive marketing and the connections of its founder (pro-surfer Michael Thompson) to attract many of the days top riders.
+Gotcha (Laguna Beach 1978) used aggressive marketing and the connections of its founder (pro-surfer Michael Thompson) to attract many of the day's top riders.
 It was a longer Bermuda style with loud, flashy designs.
-For many years a financially dominant brand that was the first surf lifestyle brand to reach 100 million dollars in sales.
+For many years a financially dominant brand was the first surf lifestyle brand to reach 100 million dollars in sales.